← Back to 史記

 使

 Yue Yi was worthy and fond of military affairs, the people of Zhao recommended him.
-When Wu Ling Wang had the Shaqiu rebellion, he left Zhao and went to Wei.
-He heard that Yan Zhao Wang, due to the Zi Zhi rebellion, had been greatly defeated by Qi, Yan Zhao Wang resented Qi, never for a single day forgetting to avenge Qi.
+When King Wuling of Zhao had the Shaqiu rebellion, Yue Yi left Zhao and went to Wei.
+Yue Yi heard that King Zhao of Yan, because of the Zi Zhi rebellion, had been greatly defeated by Qi; King Zhao of Yan resented Qi and never for a single day forgot to avenge Qi.
 Yan was small and remote, its strength could not control matters, thus he humbled himself and treated scholars with respect, first honoring Guo Wei to attract worthy men.
 Yue Yi thus served as envoy from Wei Zhao Wang to Yan, the Yan king treated him with guest courtesy.
-Yue Yi declined modestly, then submitted his allegiance as minister, Yan Zhao Wang appointed him as vice minister, and after a long time.
+Yue Yi declined modestly, then submitted his pledge and became a minister; King Zhao of Yan made him vice minister, and he served in that capacity for a long time.

 3